 Bottom line: Good option for those who value lightweight and small over ease of pushing

 A recall notice has been issued for the Click & Go car seat attachment adapters used with the Britax B-Agile Double stroller.
-The stroller is safe to use, but the car seat adapters that come standard with the stroller are not.
-The adapters are for use with the Click & Go Britax car seats and have been shown to disconnect from the stroller, resulting in a potential fall for baby.
-Consumers should immediately dispose of the car seat adapters and contact Britax to request a remedy.
-To see if your stroller is affected, or to find out additional details about the recall, please visit the Britax Safety Recall page.
+To see if your stroller is affected please visit the Britax Safety Recall page.
 Currently, this stroller is not compatible with any car seat and parents should not attempt to use this stroller as a travel system.

 The chart shown below is a comparison chart that shows the overall scores for the strollers we tested in this review.
 The Britax B-Agile Double is shown in blue.